gilyasur/Therapist-full/README.md

 - Clone this repository.
 - Install dependencies for both backend and frontend.
-- Configure the backend settings, including the database connection.
+- Configure the backend settings, including the database connection, ENV FILE IN BACKEND FOR VARIABLES, and change the SERVER address in Front/my-app/src/VariablesGlob.js accordingly.
 - Start the backend server.
 - Start the frontend development server.
 - Access the web application in your browser.